calaldees/teacherEducation/teacherEducation/feedback.md

 ### Discuss tooling and workflows (15min)

 * In the context of the modern Computing classroom - how would we accomplish this 'feedback cycle'?
-    * How do we quickly comment on students code? and quickly see their progress?
+    * How do we quickly comment on students work? and quickly see their progress?

 * TASK: What tools could be used to:
     * facilitate this feedback exchange?